How to blend pool safety and member experience this summer

 Download these free COVID-19 templates for swimming pools and protect your members and facility this summer:

-Considering staff and member interactions will need to be kept to a minimum for the foreseeable future, check-ins could be one place where facilities try to limit interface with members.
+Check-ins represent a key aspect of the member experience.
+Every member goes through it when they visit the facility and the simpler you can make the experience, the more memorable the visit could be for them.
 With Omnify, you can enable your members to check in based on their convenience.
 The platform provides members with two options that keep in mind the difference in comfort levels people might have with technology.

 Omnify allows contactless check-ins for people comfortable with technology, where all they would need to do is scan a QR code that takes them to a check-in page.
 A tap on the 'Check-In' button completes the process.